Raymond Asante

-Raymond Anokye Asante (born 27 May 2004) is a Ghanaian professional football player who plays as a forward for Belgian Pro League club Royal Charleroi.
+Raymond Anokye Asante (born 27 May 2004) is a Ghanaian professional football player who plays as a forward for Patro Eisden, on loan from Belgian Pro League club Royal Charleroi.

 Club career

 Asante is a product of the Ghanaian youth academies Scores Academy and Young Apostles FC.
 On 27 August 2022, Asante transferred to the Italian side Udinese on a contract until 2027, where he was assigned to their youth sides.
 On 5 August 2023, he was named to the first team squad at Udinese for the 2023–24 season after his stint with their Primavera side.
 On 2 April 2024, he debuted with the senior Udinese team in a friendly match against Padova.

 On 2 August 2024, Asante moved to the Belgian reserve side Zebra Elites on a year-long loan.
 He made his senior and professional debut with the senior Royal Charleroi in a 4–1 Belgian Pro League win over Sint-Truiden on 3 August 2024.
 On 20 January 2025, he formally signed with Royal Charleroi on a 1-year contract with the option to extend for 2 more seasons.